 Physical therapy is progressive, starting with passive motion and graduating to exercises that improve the strength and stability of the knee.
 This is a crucial component in regaining normal knee function.

 Most patients are able to resume exercises like jogging within 3 months of surgery.
 Most athletes are able to return to their sport after ACL surgery; however, it often takes as long as 6-9 months to properly rehab the knee so that it is able to withstand more rigorous athletic activity without the risk of re-injury.
 Your surgeon will advise when it is safe to return to activity.

 ACL Reconstruction Surgery in Hackensack, NJ

 Dr. James Cahill is fellowship trained in sports medicine and has over 20 years of experience with orthopedic surgery.
-Dr. David Porter is also fellowship trained in sports medicine and has performed numerous arthroscopic ACL procedures.
-Both surgeons keep current on the latest techniques and research for ACL reconstruction surgery so that they can continue to provide the best possible results for patients.
-If you would like to schedule an appointment with Dr. Cahill or Dr. Porter, please call our office at (201) 489-0022.
+He keeps current on the latest techniques and research for ACL reconstruction surgery so that they can continue to provide the best possible results for patients.
+If you would like to schedule an appointment with Dr. Cahill, please call our office at (201) 489-0022.

 ACL tears are among the most common knee injuries, particularly in athletes.
 This injury typically requires ACL repair or reconstruction surgery in order for the patient to regain full function of the knee.